Skip navigation

 How should this medicine be used?

 A doctor or nurse will watch you closely while you are receiving the infusion and after the infusion to be sure you are not having a serious reaction to the medication.
-You may be given other medications to help prevent reactions to amivantamab-vmjw.
+You may be given other medications to help prevent reactions to amivantamab-vmjw injection.
 Tell your doctor or nurse immediately if you experience any of the following symptoms that may occur during the infusion: nausea, shortness of breath, fever, chills, flushing, chest pain, lightheadedness, nausea, or vomiting.
+Your doctor may need to slow down your infusion or delay or permanently stop your treatment if you experience these side effects.

-Your doctor may need to slow down your infusion, or interrupt or stop your treatment if you experience certain side effects.
+Your doctor may also decrease your dose of amivantamab-vmjw injection, interrupt or permanently stop your treatment, or treat you with additional medications depending on your response to the medication and any side effects that you experience.
 Talk to your doctor about how you are feeling during and after your treatment.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.